 53,030 actions scored on output markers (structure, word count, hedges, coherence) with corresponding deltas applied to a 10-component health state vector.
 Real feedback loop, not opaque self-grading.

-After 4,135 paper trades the runtime self-flagged ready_for_real: false at 51.7% accuracy.
-The runtime knows when it isn't ready.
-That kind of calibration discipline is what 90% of production agents lack.
+After 4,135 paper trades the system recorded ready_for_real: false at 51.7% accuracy.
+The gates detected insufficient performance threshold.
+That kind of measurement discipline is what 90% of production systems lack.

 Safe LLM Agent Runtime for Regulated Industries.
-A continuously-running, self-modeling, audit-chained, adversarially-tested agent runtime with bounded online learning and a measured Friston-style self-prediction convergence curve.
+A continuously-running, deterministically-logged, audit-chained, adversarially-tested agent runtime with bounded online learning and a measured Friston-style state prediction convergence curve.
 The category doesn't exist in published research, open-source repos, or commercial products.
 The closest things in the field each have one or two pieces.
 WHL has all six.

 | What Exists Publicly | What It Has | What It's Missing |